SAP-samples/cloud-dqm-sample-payloads/README.md

     ![oauth2](/images/oauth2.jpg)

-   * Open the Clients tab and click Register New Client
+   * Open the Clients tab and click Register New Client.
    * Fill out the name field and select the dqmmicro app from the Subscription dropdown.
    * Select Client Credentials for the Authorization Grant type, and provide a Secret password.
-   * Adjust the token lifetime if desired
+   * Adjust the token lifetime if desired.
      * NOTE: requesting refresh tokens is not covered in this guide.
    * Save the Client and copy the Client ID for use in Postman.
    * Expand the samplesAdminTasks collection and select the “Request oAuth token” sample.

     ![oauth3](/images/oauth3.jpg)

-   * 2. In the Authorization tab, select “Basic Auth” in the Type combo box, add the Client ID to the username field and the Secret you chose above to the password field.
+   * In the Authorization tab, select “Basic Auth” in the Type combo box, add the Client ID to the username field and the Secret you chose above to the password field.
    * Click the Update Request button.

     ![oauth4](/images/oauth4.jpg)